jacobdavie7/hbot/README.md

 * The standard home ruleset will allow all nessesary ports needed for daily-driver computer usage OUT
 * The lax home ruleset will allow any traffic OUT
 * The limited home ruleset will only allow HTTP/HTTPS/DNS traffic OUT
-* The secure home ruleset will only allow out protocols that are encrypted OUT
+* The secure home ruleset will only allow out protocols that are encrypted OUT.
+Easiest way to get dns is to enable dns over https (443) in firefox.
+Note this will only get dns online within firefox, not system wide.
+Dns over tls is also allowed.
-* The class class ruleset allows extra ports used in class.
-Allows SSH IN
 * The local home ruleset will only allow all private IP's and localhost, NO internet access.
 Great for 1337 h@x practice on local network
 <br><br>
 * The webserver ruleset allows ssh, http, and https IN.
 Ports reqired for data out are allowed on a per-user basis.